opensrp/fhircore/docs/engineering/android-app/system-design/configs-versioning.md

 ## Background

-There is a need to ensure compatibility between FHIR configs downloaded from the server and the version of the OpenSRP 2 app.
-With OpenSRP still in active development, with ongoing changes to how configs are defined, implementing version-based content limitations is crucial to ensuring that the application functions correctly.
-This allows for streamlining of user experience and maintaining consistency across different versions of the application.
+We need to ensure compatibility between FHIR configs downloaded from the server and the version of the OpenSRP 2 app.
+With OpenSRP still in active development and ongoing changes to how configs are defined, implementing version-based content limitations is crucial to ensuring that the application functions correctly.
+This allows us to streamline the user experience and maintain consistency across different versions of the application.

 ## Switch from Composition to ImplementationGuide

-OpenSRP currently uses a composition resource to define resources that map out an OpenSRP 2 application.
-Storing versioning information in the composition resource is non-trivial.
+OpenSRP currently uses a Composition resource to group the resources that define an OpenSRP 2 application.
+Storing versioning information in the Composition resource is non-trivial and ad hoc.

-An ImplementationGuide (IG) is designed with versioning support and rich metadata such as licensing information, authors, publication status, etc.
+An ImplementationGuide (IG) is designed with versioning support and rich metadata such as licensing information, authors, publication status, etc. IGs are the typical wrapper for a set of resources that define a healthcare workflow or system.

-An IG has a `useContext` field whose data type is a `UsageContext` that has `Range` as one of the allowed types.
-Range has `low` and `high` values which can be used to set the app’s version range supported by the configs.
-It also has a `version` field of the content.
+An IG has a `useContext` field whose data type is a `UsageContext` that has `valueRange` (Range) as one of the allowed types.
+Range has `low` and `high` values which we will use define the app versions supported by the configs.
+It also has a `version` field, we will use this to define the version of the content.

 The `useContext.valueRange` defines the lowest and highest APK versions it is compatible with.

-IG’s `definition` field maps to `section` field of the composition.
+The IG’s `definition` field maps to the `section` field of the composition.

 * `resource.reference` maps to `section.focus.reference`
-* `resource.name` maps to `section.focus.indentifier.value`
+* `resource.name` maps to `section.focus.identifier.value`

 ImplementationGuide